Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

-A split decomposition $D$ of $G$ is called a \emph{canonical split decomposition} (or \emph{canonical decomposition} for short) if each bag of $D$ is either a prime, a star, or a complete graph, and $D$ is not the refinement of a decomposition with the same property.
+A split decomposition is called \emph{canonical} if each bag is either a prime graph, a star, or a complete graph, and every recomposition of a marked edge in D results in a split decomposition without the same property.
 The following is due to Cunningham and Edmonds \cite{CunninghamE80}, and Dahlhaus \cite{Dahlhaus00}.